Hi, I'm Brian Hack, founder of Habitat for Health.

 The top challenges I continue to overcome all relate to setting boundaries.
 I lost everything, health, job, future, and fortune.

 I had to recycle what skills I could still use and learn new ones to accommodate my special needs.
 New boundaries that my family, friends, and colleagues could understand were awkward.

-Since I can't undo the damage done to me, I spend what time I can to prevent chemical injury.
-So, I designed Habitat for Health as a gateway to share information I've found so far.
+Since I can't undo the damage done to me, I continue to spend what time I can to prevent chemical injury.
+I designed Habitat for Health as a gateway to share information I've found so far.
 It's my way to help people make healthier choices.